elvisish/escoria-docs/advanced/faq.rst

 To make use of this handy command, follow these steps:

-* Create a new node of the appropriate type as a child of an `ESCItem` in your scene.
-For example, if you have a door in your scene and you want to make a function that does something special when the door opens, you could create a child node of type `Node2D` underneath the `ESCItem` that represents that door.
+* Create a new node of an appropriate type as a child of an `ESCItem` in your scene.
+For example, if you have a door in your scene and you want to make a function that does something special when the door opens, you could create a child node of type `Node2D` underneath the `ESCItem` that represents the door.

 .. hint::